GNSPS/2DProxy/README.md

 To paint a clearer picture:

 In a create transaction, the code that is passed through the call data is run (this is deploy time) and whatever is returned from the execution of that bytecode is what gets deployed to the blockchain (the runtime bytecode).
-The way parameters are passed onto a constructor (deploy time execution) is by being appended to the bytecode, at the very end, ABI encoded and then `codecopy`ed into memory.
+The way parameters are passed onto a constructor is by appending them to the bytecode, at the very end, ABI-encoded and then `codecopy`ed into memory.

 Since we have to deploy the constructor bytecode to the blockchain beforehand it is impossible for us, with the method described, to call it with parameters. **When the code tries to `codecopy`** the parameters from the relevant code positions **only zeros are returned since there is nothing over there**! 😂